-- Use the NEEA Estuaries Database and interactive map to find relevant data for your local estuary, including categories of local land use and annual sediment and nutrient loads to local waterways.
+- Use the NEEA Estuaries Database and an interactive map to find relevant data for your local estuary, including categories of domestic land use and annual sediment and nutrient loads to local waterways.

 U.S. Environmental Protection Agency (EPA): Clean Water Act

 - Established in 1972, the Clean Water Act sets federal water quality standards and regulates wastewater and other discharge into U.S. waters through the National Pollutant Discharge Elimination System (NPDES).